autorope/donkeydocs/docs/utility/ui.md

 ```
 If SSH asks you if that host should be added to the list of known hosts, hit &lt;return&gt; and you are done.
 From now on, you can ssh into the car without being prompted for the password again. **The login-free setup is required for the screen to work.**

+* You also need to edit your config.py and make sure the fields `PI_USERNAME` and `PI_HOSTNAME` are set to your car user's username and the hostname of the car.

 With the car connector you can transfer the tub data from the car to your PC and transfer the pilots back to the car.

 * Under the `Car directory` enter the car folder and hit return.
 This should populate the `Select tub` drop down.
 Most likely you want to select the `data/` directory but you might have tubs in subfolders.
 In that case use `~/mycar/data` in the `Car directory`, select the tub you want to pull and enable `Create new folder` on the button.
 This will copy a tub on the car like `~/mycar/data/tub_21-04-09_11` into the same location on your PC.
 Without the `Create new folder` it would copy the content of the car's tub folder into `~/mycar/data` of your PC, possibly overwriting other tub data that might be there.